MBolide/research_categorizer/README.md

 ## Usage
 After starting the application, simply navigate to the home page where you can input the abstract of an article and get the predicted category in return.

+## Limitations

+The model has been evaluated using several metrics, including accuracy, precision, recall, F1 score, Hamming score, and Hamming loss (considering that this is a multilabel classification problem)

+The evaluation results reveal areas for improvement.
+While precision scores are relatively high, recall is low, which reduces the F1 score.
+This indicates that while the model is good at identifying relevant labels when it makes predictions, it misses many true labels, suggesting a need for better balance between precision and recall.
+Overall, accuracy also needs improvement.

+One way to enhance the model’s performance is through hyperparameter tuning.
+With more time for training and more computational resources, it should be possible to fine-tune the parameters, leading to improved results.

+Additionally, the dataset's imbalanced nature presents a significant challenge.
+Although this reflects real-world scenarios, it hampers the model's ability to classify underrepresented categories.
+For instance, some categories appear only six times in the dataset, making it difficult for the model to learn and predict these categories effectively.
+As a result, the model tends to favor categories it has seen more frequently, and it may struggle with categories it has seen less often, even with hyperparameter optimization.

+There are methods to mitigate this imbalance, such as resampling techniques to balance the dataset or applying data augmentation to generate more instances of underrepresented classes.
+These approaches could help the model achieve better generalization across all categories.

+Finally, the selection of learning rate and batch size has also impacted the results.
+It is possible that the model may have become stuck in a local minimum during training.
+Experimenting with a different optimizer, perhaps one more specialized than Adam, and exploring momentum adjustments, could also lead to better performance.